gl-inet/docs4.x/docs/interface_guide/ipv6.md

 **Mode**: There are four modes, **NAT6**, **Native**, **Passthrough** and **Static IPv6**.

 - NAT6 mode is suitable for scenarios where a router is used as a management gateway to assign dynamic internal IPv6 addresses to each device on the network.
-In this mode, terminal devices connect through a light cat and obtain a local area network IPv6 address.
+In this mode, terminal devices connect through a Optical Network Terminal and obtain a local area network IPv6 address.

 - Native mode is applicable when the router directly obtains a public IPv6 address, and the router automatically assigns IPv6 addresses to online devices.
 This mode can meet the IPv6 access needs of most users.